ironicbadger/book-perfectmediaserver/content/installation/manual_install.md

   guest ok = yes
 ```

-* Samba requires setting a password separately from that used to login.
+* Samba requires setting a password separately from that used for login.
 You may use an existing user or create a new one for this purpose.

 ```
 smbpasswd -a user